-... the weather vane TURNS, and holds steady -- the wind has picked up again, but now blows .from the sea toward the land.
+... the weather vanes TURNS, and holds steady -- the wind has picked up again, but now blows from the sea toward the land.

-1)ON THE BEACH: an OLD SALT pulls a rope line, pauses.
-Turns and gazes to the sky, frowning.
-The mangy hound at his side starts BARKING incessantly -
+ON THE BEACH: an OLD SALT pulls a rope line, pauses.
+Turns and gazes at the sky, frowning.
+The mangy hound at his side starts ${\tt BARKING}$ incessantly --